 - During the period beginning on the 26th December and ending on the 31st

 Animals and Fireworks

 The period around Guy Fawkes night can be a particularly stressful time for animals.
 The RSPCA estimate that 45% of dogs in the UK show fear when they hear fireworks.
 The general advice supplied is to keep animals indoors, in the quietest part of the property.
 Animals should not be left alone for long periods of time, especially on the louder nights, and pet owners are advised to act as calmly as possible with pets, rewarding calm behaviour, using the sounds of TV or radio as background noise as comfort.

 Firework and Bonfire Safety

 With safety in mind, we must not forget the impacts that the improper handling of fireworks and bonfires can have on the physical wellbeing of those directly in the line of fire.

-consumeradvice.scot have put together the following tips, based on recommendations from Scottish Fire & Rescue Advice to remain safe this bonfire night.
+consumeradvice.scot have put together the following tips, based on recommendations that Scottish Fire & Rescue Advice has set to remain safe this bonfire night.

 - Always try to attend an officially organised display – be aware of surroundings if setting a bonfire at home

 If a bonfire must be set at home, ensure this is kept well away from buildings,